alex-miller-0/ethereum-march-madness/README.md

 Points are allocated as follows:
 * 1 point for submitting a braket
-* 1 point for each correctly chosen team in round of 64, 32, and sweet 16
+* 1 point for each correctly chosen team in round of 64, 32, sweet 16, and elite 8
 * 2 points for each correctly chosen team in the final four
 * 4 points for the correctly chosen champion